For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Student Loan repayments don't affect your credit score, meaning they won't have a significant impact on your ability to get a mortgage.
 We say 'significant', as they will be factored into your affordability rating.
 This is a score that measures your monthly incomings and outgoings (of which Student Loan repayments are one) and decides whether you can actually afford to make the mortgage repayments.
 However, as the repayments are a small percentage of your income, the impact will be minimal.

 5. Your Student Loan debt will eventually be written off.
-How long this will take depends on whether you have a Plan 1, Plan 2, Plan 4 or Plan 5 loan, but it'll be around 30 or 40 years after you first become eligible to repay (the first April after you graduate).
+How long this will take depends on whether you have a Plan 1, Plan 2, Plan 4 or Plan 5 loan, but it'll be between 25 to 40 years after you first become eligible to repay (the first April after you graduate).
 The year it's written off is unaffected by how much or how little you've repaid.

 Hoping to work alongside your part-time degree?
 Have a read of these tips on how to balance a job with your studies.